Embedded SDK Integration Guide

 </script>

-If the SDK cannot generate an applicant link (e.g., invalid property, disabled property, or access denied), an error message will be displayed inside the modal.
+If the SDK cannot generate an applicant link (for example, invalid property, disabled property, or access denied), an error message will be displayed inside the modal.
 Common errors:

 Troubleshooting